Dunkin’ Jelly Donut

 %DV based on a 2,000 calorie diet.
 Calorie needs vary and your %DV may be higher or lower.
 Provided for informational purposes only.
 Consult with your physician for dietary or healthcare advice.

-• Jelly donut has 55 calories from added sugars
+• A jelly donut has 55 calories from added sugars

 Jelly Donut Ingredients and Allergens